arehmanAzam/detector20_deploy/README.md

      |->checkpoint (file)
 ```

-Also rename the model name in checkpoint file
+Also rename the model name in checkpoint file accoding to the epoch number and files
+For example
+For files
+yolov3_train_11.tf.data-00000-of-00002
+yolov3_train_11.tf.index
+yolov3_train_11.tf.data-00001-of-00002

+Specify
+yolov3_train_11.tf